 Forged by the convergence of glaciers and volcanic flow, Iceland is known as “The Land of Fire & Ice.”
 This otherworldly landscape brims with natural beauty, history, and culture at every turn.
 Modernity and tradition meet between the remote, awe-inspiring fjords along the coast and the bustle of city life in the nation’s capital, Reykjavik.
 Historically, Iceland’s landmass was comprised of nearly 40% forestland – yet deforestation and overdevelopment have taken their toll, reducing the percentage of forestland to approximately 2% of the island.
-Our work in this magical landscape will assist our partner organizations in the revitalization of Iceland’s fragile ecosystem and give us an understanding of how its people are building a more sustainable future.
+Our Iceland volunteer programs in this magical landscape will assist our partner organizations in the revitalization of Iceland’s fragile ecosystem and give us an understanding of how its people are building a more sustainable future.

 FeaturedJourneysView All Journeys

 Everyone is kind in the land of fire and ice.
 Earn 30 hours of community service restoring and protecting the other-worldly environment of Iceland.
 You’ll explore some of the world’s most unique natural wonders and get to know this one-of-a-kind culture in the land of the midnight sun.View Details

 As one of the most recently formed landmasses on the planet, Iceland continues to evolve with some of the most active volcanoes in the world.
 This hotbed of geologic activity produces natural hot springs around the island – perfect for soothing sore legs after a day of hiking fjords long ago formed by retreating glaciers.
 According to local lore, the Icelandic secret to happiness and good health simmers somewhere in these waters.